 English courses focused on writing are not considered as fulfilling the WI requirement, but English literature courses do fulfill the WI requirement.
-Therefore, any ENG course may fulfill the WI requirement except for the following courses: ENG 1, ENG 2, ENG 9, ENG 110, ENG 111, ENG 112, ENG 113, ENG 114, ENG 115, ENG 116 and ENG 223.
+Therefore, any ENG course may fulfill the WI requirement except for the following courses: ENG 9, ENG 110, ENG 111, ENG 112, ENG 113, ENG 114, ENG 115, ENG 116 and ENG 223.
 All other ENG courses will fulfill the writing intensive requirement.
 Each semester, a list of courses that fulfill the WI requirement is published in CUNYfirst.
 This list may include English literature courses, as well as courses in other departments, including courses in the major.

 The prerequisites and/or co-requisites for WI sections are identical to the prerequisites and/or co-requisites for non-WI sections of such courses, as listed in the BCC Catalog.
 Students may take any designated WI course as their first selection.
-However, it is recommended that WI courses have at least a prerequisite or co-requisite of English 2 and/or RDL 2.
+However, it is recommended that WI courses have at least a prerequisite or co-requisite of ENG 110.
 Further, it is recommended that students take their second WI course after completing or while taking English 111.